 Using information gained from this event, KCC staff has worked with the utilities to significantly mitigate exposure to these kind of wholesale natural gas cost increases in the future.

 As the severe weather situation began to unfold, the top priority for the Kansas Corporation Commission was to help ensure Kansans had sufficient heat for their homes amid sustained subzero temperatures.
 On February 15, 2021, the Commission directed utilities to do all things possible and necessary to provide customers with lifesaving utility service during the extreme winter weather.
 The order authorized regulated utilities to defer extraordinary costs for future review rather than immediately passing them on to ratepayers.

-How are the deferred costs to ratepayers determined?
+How were the deferred costs to ratepayers determined?

-Each utility is responsible for filing a plan to recover the extraordinary costs from its customers over time to lessen the financial impact.
-Each plan will include documentation of costs and a proposal for recovery.
-All documents submitted are carefully audited by KCC staff and several interveners in the case, including the Citizens Utility Ratepayer Board.
-Testimony is filed by all parties and an evidentiary hearing may be held so all parties involved can ask questions.
-After an independent and careful review, the Commission issues an order.
+Each utility was responsible for filing a plan to recover the extraordinary costs from its customers over time to lessen the financial impact.
+Each plan was to include documentation of costs and a proposal for recovery.
+All documents submitted were carefully audited by KCC staff and several interveners in the case, including the Citizens Utility Ratepayer Board.
+Testimony was filed by all parties and an evidentiary hearing was held so all parties involved could ask questions.
+After an independent and careful review, the Commission issued an order.

 Links to additional information:

 Presentation to Kansas Legislature: Energy Infrastructure Impacts from Winter Storm Uri—Feb 2021 Causes, Cost, Response, prepared by Justin Grady, KCC Chief of Revenue Requirements, Cost of Service and Finance.